zb15/NetVizCorpy/README.md

 B2BNetworkWiki allows User to search and choose companies and explore their corporate structure network in a user friendly format, as perceived by the public.
 Since, the data is queried from WikiData with each run, slight differences could occur once a new or updated item is searched again.

-The package has 3 main functions and it has the following characteristics.
+The package has 3 main functions, and it has the following characteristics.

 ### Function 1. **choose_company(input_name, search_options='all')**

-This function takes two arguments and returns the QID and company name for every results based on the search option.
+This function takes two arguments and returns the QID and company name for every result based on the search option.

 The *first* argument is to add the company's name (case sensitive).
-The *second* one have 4 different arguments to choose from, but not necessarily needed.
+The *second* one has 4 different arguments to choose from, but not necessarily needed.
 If left out, then by default it is set to return 'all' search options.
 In case User knows the exact company name as appears on WikiData (e.g., "Tesla, Inc."), the 'exact' search option is recommended.

 Other search options available are

 *   'space' which will bring results that starts with the given input (e.g., "Tesla ") and
-*   'space_comma' which will return results that are starts with user input followed by a comma and a space after (e.g., "Tesla, ").
+*   'space_comma' which will return results that starts with user input followed by a comma and a space after (e.g., "Tesla, ").

 Once the companies are chosen, which could be any number of companies, their QIDs need to be stored in a list to pass on to the next Function.